-6As an example, consider the halting problem.
-This problem takes as input a program p and an input i for p, and asks whether p will run forever on i, or eventually halt.
+$^{^{10}}$ As an example, consider the halting problem.
+This problem takes as input a program p and an input i for p, and asks whether p will run forever on i, or if p will eventually halt.
 It is known that there are infinitely many programs which do not halt on some inputs.
 For each such program p choose some input i_p .
 Since i_p is an input, it is finitely long and can be generated by some program.
-But the class of all such i_p s cannot be generated by any program.
-If it could, it follows there is a solution to the halting problem, but in fact, no such solution exists (or can exist) because the halting problem is known to be uncomputable; that is, no algorithm exists which solves it (Turing, 1937).
+But no program exists which can generate every such i_p .
+This is because if it could, it would follow that there is a solution to the halting problem.
+But in fact, the halting problem is known to be uncomputable; that is, no algorithm exists which solves it (Turing, 1937).

-Figure 7: Proper subset relationships between all logically possible classes of texts, classes of full texts, computable classes of texts, and both full and computable classes of texts.
+Figure 7: Subset relationships between all logically possible classes of texts, classes of complete texts, computable classes of texts, and both complete and computable classes of texts.